Hiram Sanborn Chamberlain: Personal life and legacy

 On September 4, 1867, Chamberlain married Amelia Isabella Morrow, having six children together: four daughters and two sons.
-He also owned a home in Fort Sheridan, Illinois.
 He died on March 15, 1916, aged 80, in Chattanooga.
 His death was caused by an abrasion on his foot, sustained from exercise, which became infected and led to amputation.

 Chamberlain Field, a stadium of the University of Tennessee at Chattanooga, was named for him and his son, Morrow.
 The stadium was dismantled in 2011, with its materials being used to construct the Chamberlain Pavilion.